gordielachance/wp-soundsystem/readme.txt

 *WP Soundsystem* is a complete solution to manage a music library within WordPress.

-Use it to build or import playlists, manage tracks and audio sources, albums, artists, and play them with our audio player.
+Use it to build or import playlists, manage tracks and audio links, albums, artists, and play them with our audio player.

-Several new post types will be available : Playlists, Radios, Artists, Albums, Tracks and Sources.
+Several new post types will be available : Playlists, Radios, Artists, Albums, Tracks and Tracks Links.

 [See it working on Spiff Radio](https://www.spiff-radio.org/)